dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

     oc create -f cns-pvc.yml

-&#8680; Look at the requests state with the following command:
+&#8680; After a couple of seconds, look at the requests state with the following command:

     oc get pvc